adviyer/local-iverilog/README.md

 ### How to Use
 1. Clone this repository
 `git clone git@github.com:adviyer/local-iverilog.git`
-If you don't have an SSH key set up to access Github, you would need to refer to [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+If you don't have an SSH key set up to access Github, refer to [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 2. If you don't have Icarus Verilog installed, refer to [this guide](https://steveicarus.github.io/iverilog/usage/installation.html).
 3. Create a new folder with your Verilog files.
 4. Copy the provided `Makefile` into your folder.